mayaanne/foundations/sprint-4/core-neuro-growth-mindset.md

 # Core tasks
 Keep your answers on a document which you will later into a blog post.

-1. __Research Neuroplaticity__
+1. __Research Neuroplasticity__
-    - Discuss how understanding the principles of neuroplaticity benefits people
+    - Discuss how understanding the principles of neuroplasticity benefits people
-    - Discuss how might engage with the principals of neuroplaticity for your own benefit
+    - Discuss how might engage with the principals of neuroplasticity for your own benefit
-    - What are some of the ways to increase your Neuroplaticity
+    - What are some of the ways to increase your neuroplasticity
     - Link to a resource that you found particularly useful or engaging.

 2. __Research Growth Mindset__